osamaalmughanni/Kumiko/Kumiko/docs.md

 }
 ```

-Here is a brief explanation for each setting:
+Here is a short explanation for each setting:

-1. **rootDirectory**: Specifies the root directory where Kumiko will store its files and data.
-You can modify this path to a directory of your choice.
+1. `rootDirectory`: Storage folder for Kumiko's files and data.

-2. **gitUrl**: Specifies the URL of the Git repository that Kumiko will sync with.
-You can change this setting to sync Kumiko with your Git repository.
+2. `gitUrl`: URL of the Git repository Kumiko syncs with.

-3. **windowWidth** and **windowHeight**: Determine the dimensions of Kumiko's application window.
-You can adjust these values to suit your screen size and personal preference.
+3. `windowWidth` and `windowHeight`: Dimensions of Kumiko's application window.

-4. **windowTopPosition** and **windowLeftPosition**: Control the position of Kumiko's window on your screen.
-You can modify these values to change its default placement.
+4. `windowTopPosition` and `windowLeftPosition`: Position of Kumiko's window on the screen.

-5. **windowTopMost**: A boolean value that determines whether Kumiko's window will always stay on top of other windows.
-Set it to `true` if you want Kumiko's window to be topmost; otherwise, set it to `false`.
+5. `windowTopMost`: Boolean for keeping Kumiko's window always on top.

 ### 5.2 Git authentication